 Greek physician of the Age of Pericles (Classical Greece)

 In our respective language pairs we are normally independent, in the sense that we don't need the partner's help.
-But sometimes we receive particularly difficult/complex translation jobs as Japanese history and art text could very well be, but knowing that we can count on the partner to help us immediately recognize the reading of an uncommon ideogram, to understand a rare idiomatic expression, search for a term which otherwise could take long time or even only for an opinion, allows us to confidently accept a great variety of translation jobs while providing the translation quality that is expected from professional translators.
+But sometimes we receive particularly difficult/complex translation jobs as Japanese history and art text could very well be, but knowing that we can count on the partner to help us immediately recognize the reading of an uncommon ideogram, to understand a rare idiomatic expression, search for a term which otherwise could take long time or even only for an opinion, allows us to work faster and confidently accept a great variety of translation jobs while providing the translation quality that is expected from professional translators.

 The following is an example of Japanese → Italian translation process of a particularly difficult or exacting text and how we ensure its translation quality.
 The same applies also in case of Italian → Japanese translations, though with inverted roles: